 - Prevent cysts, tumours, and jaw damage

-Depending on how the wisdom tooth may begin erupting or positioned, some individuals may not notice any discomfort or pain.
-Monitoring the movement of all teeth is an essential reason as to why regular dental check-ups are essential, particularly from a young age.
+Some individuals may not notice any discomfort depending on how wisdom teeth erupt.
+Monitoring the movement of all teeth is an important reason why regular dental check-ups are essential, particularly from a young age.

-There are several warning signs when wisdom teeth should require treatment:
+There are several warning signs when third molar teeth require treatment:

 - Swollen or bleeding gums

 - Swelling of the jaw, glands or ear ache

 When left untreated, neglecting impacted wisdom teeth may have long term ramifications.

 - Damage to your neighbouring teeth.
 As a result, this can lead to alignment problems.